 In partnership with Habitat for Humanity 7 Rivers Maine, our volunteers are ready to do basic repairs for eligible adults, to make your home safer, warmer, and drier.
 We can help install grab bars or handrails, add lighting, fix stairs or flooring, insulation and more!

 Whether it’s a doctor’s appointment, a grocery pickup, or visiting a friend–whatever the need, HAH’s volunteer drivers, in partnership with People Plus of Brunswick, are happy to give neighbors a ride to town and beyond.
 Drivers are vetted and ready to go!

 Do you like to cook?
 Would you like to cook for a good cause?
 Join other Harpswell cooks in the new industrial kitchen at Midcoast Hunger Prevention Program in Brunswick to make dishes that will be used for Harpswell Aging at Home’s Meals in a Pinch program.
 We’ll supply the ingredients and recipes.
 You come ready for some fun.
 The sessions are generally held on the first Friday of the month from 12-3 pm.

 Lunch with Friends

-Lunch with Friends is a great way to connect with friends and neighbors and these events happen periodically throughout the year.
+Lunch with Friends is a great way to connect with friends and neighbors and these events happen throughout the year.
 Lunches are free and everyone is welcome.
-There are a number of different formats–whether “trunk or treat” style or the more traditional sit-down lunch.
+There are a number of different formats–indoors and outdoors, “trunk or treat” style, or the more traditional sit-down lunch.
 You can eat-in or take-out if you prefer.
 We also welcome those who pick up meals to take to their neighbors.

 The Love of Cooking Brings People Together